Start page

 Scythian place names of Bulgarish origin in the forest-steppe and steppes.

 On the map of Bulgaro-Scythian toponymy, two or even three chains of place names stretch along the right and left banks of the Dnieper.
 Probably ancient settlements were located along trade routes and led to the Crimea.
 In the Tauride steppe, the chains are cut off due to the lack of a permanent population there in turbulent times.
-In the north of Crimea and on the coast of the Perekop Bay, there are large deposits of salt.
-For a long time, people went to the Crimea for salt and it had to be transported over long distances.
+The north of Crimea and on the coast of Perekop Bay, there are large salt deposits there.
+For a long time, people went to the Crimea for salt, it had to be transported over long distances.
 Back in the Early Bronze Age, Corded Ware bearers traded their wares for salt.
-Archaeologists know that the earliest and most important trade routes were the salt roads.
+Archaeologists know that the earliest and most important trade routes were the salt ones.
 (BOLTRYK Yu.V.
 2014, 71).

 The fact that the settlements of ancient people depended on the economy is also confirmed by the location of the Scythian-Bulgar toponyms in the eastern part of Ukraine.
-On the map below, place names are especially densely located in the Donbas, where there are also deposits of salt in the Torsk lakes and copper ore in the Bakhmut depression.
-The Kartamysh copper mine has been in operation since the Bronze Age (HAYKO H., BILETSKIY V., MIKOS T., KHMURA Ya..
+On the map below, place names are especially densely located in the Donbas, where also salt deposits in the Torsk lakes and copper ore in the Bakhmut depression were.
+The Kartamysh copper mine were operated since the Bronze Age (HAYKO H., BILETSKIY V., MIKOS T., KHMURA Ya..
 2009, 102 and farther).

 Scytho-Bulgarish place names in Eastern Ukraine.